royakeshvari87-ux/smiles-converter/README.md

-# smiles-converter
+# batch smiles-converter
-A web app to convert SMILES strings to common chemical names
+A web app to convert batch SMILES strings to common chemical names